An Open Letter to Prince Harry

 Real truth-telling is uncomfortable for the teller as well as the subject.
 Spare did not read as uncomfortable for you.
 It read as controlled.
 Prepared.
 Lawyered.
 That quality — the professional smoothness of the raw confession — is what made people put the book down feeling they had been managed rather than trusted.

-So let's drop the illusion.
+So let us drop the illusion.

+You didn't want out.
+You wanted the spotlight on your terms.
+You didn't seek privacy.
+You sought control.
 And what you built doesn't read as freedom.
-It reads as captivity with better branding.
+It reads as captivity with better branding and a content calendar.

+Now it isn't the Crown calling the shots.
+It's the image.
 The handlers.
 The messaging.
 The curated mythology of Prince Turned Truth Teller, trademarked and streaming on a platform near you.

 The brutal truth about reinvention